 In fact, even if you don’t have a business set up, you can reap the benefits of the best business credit cards.
 Yes, that means freelancers, financial advisers, and any other person can potentially qualify for a business card if they are established as a business.

-In the process of selecting the Chase Ink Bold® card for my business, I buried myself in business credit card research.
+In the process of selecting these cards for my business, I buried myself in business credit card research.
 This guide details my selections for the top business cards on the market today and explains how I arrived at my decision.

 No matter what your revenue level is, you can use one of the best business credit cards on this list to boost cash flow and earn top-notch rewards to use how you like.